JetBrains/intellij-sdk-docs/basic_topics/plugin_structure/plugin_extensions_and_extension_points.md

 ## How to Get the Extension Points List?

-To get a list of extension points available in the *IntelliJ IDEA* core, consult the _\<extensionPoints\>_ section of the following XML configuration files:
+To get a list of extension points available in the *IntelliJ Platform* core, consult the _\<extensionPoints\>_ section of the following XML configuration files:

 * [LangExtensionPoints.xml](https://github.com/JetBrains/intellij-community/blob/master/platform/platform-resources/src/META-INF/LangExtensionPoints.xml)